viralfoundation/Technical-Whitepaper-LaTeX/README.md

 ## 1. Abstract<a name="abstract"></a>

-This is a Sample Abstract of the Viral Project.Sample
+This is a Sample Abstract of the Viral Project.Sample thing.

 ## 2. User Problems and Basic Solutions